Riushda/MasterThesisFirewall/python_client/msg_format.md

 # Message format

 This document explains the format of the different messages sent to kernel.
-Each message follows the abstract format len + code + data, len is the total len of the message without the len itself, code is the message type and data is the payload associated with the message.
-We use the same notation as python, [x:y] means from byte x to byte y included.
-The first two bytes [0:1] always represent the size of the message.
+Each message follows the abstract format code + data, code is the message type and data is the payload associated with the message.
 Memory representation is always little endian unless specified.

-Brackets means optional.
+For the notations, [x:y] means from byte x to byte y included and brackets mean optional.

 ## Structures